-biocidal product Ameise n-Mittel
+biocidal product Ameise en-Mittel

-002 Insecticide, acaricide and products to con other arthropod Biocidal produc knocks down at kills ants of all development stages and has complete nest k effect.
-Formicinae - Ants (all development al stages) Outdoor; Around houses on paved and not paved ways, balconies and terraces Dissolving the product in tap water and pouring it into the nests, stir well and pour immediately into the nest.
-The solution must be slowly added to open nests, crevices etc. If the product settles, it can be stirred again.
-10g product in 1L water and pouring it into the nests (1L/nest).
-Up to four applications per year Non- professional user 1.
+002 18 Insecticide, acaricide and products to control other arthropods Biocidal product knocks down and kills ants of all development Formicinae - Ants (all development al stages) Outdoor; Around houses on paved and not paved ways, balconies and Dissolving the product in tap water and pouring it into the nests, stir well and pour immediately into the nest.
+The solution must be slowly added 10g product in 1L water and pouring it into the nests (1L/nest).
+Up to four applications Non- professional user 1.
 Cardboard paper cans with an alu-foil inside layer: 100g - 600 g, 2.
 PE-Cans: 100g - 600 g 3.
 PE-Tubular bags 10 - 500 g (being placed in the folding cartons) 4.
+PVA water soluble 002 18 acaricide and products to control other arthropods Biocidal product knocks down and kills ants of all Ants (all development houses on paved and not paved ways, it into the nests, stir well and pour immediately into the nest.
+The solution must be slowly added to open nests, crevices etc. If the product settles, it can 1L water and pouring it into the nests (1L/nest).
+Up to four professional g, 2.
+PE-Cans: 100g - 600 g 3.
+PE-Tubular bags 10 - 500 g (being placed in the folding cartons) 4.
 PVA water soluble bags 10-100 g, (being placed in the folding cartons, 100-500g) 5.
-PE three-side sealed bags: 80 g ----- -- --- --- -- --- ------------------------------ -- biocidal product DT 40 Ameisen-Mittel PT 18
+PE three-side sealed be stirred again. bags: 80 g biocidal product PT 18 Ameisen-Mittel P1 16

 003 18 Insecticide, acaricide and products to control other arthropods Biocidal product knocks down and kills ants of all development stages and has a complete nest kill effect.
 There is a string suppression of nest buildings activity and a rapid depression of the ant population.
 Formicinae - Ants (all development al stages) Outdoor; Around houses on paved and not paved ways, balconies and terraces Spreading of the granulated product over the nests 10g product per nest; up to 4 application per year Professional user 1.
 Cardboard paper cans with an alu-foil inside layer: size 100g - 600 g, material paper 2.
 PE-Cans: 100g - 600 g 5.
-PE-Buckets: 2.5kg - 10 kg -------- --- -- -- -- -- ---------------------- --- biocidal product Ameise n-Mittel
+PE-Buckets: 2.5kg - 10 kg -------- --- -- -- -- --- ---------------------- --- biocidal p roduct Ameisen- -Mittel